Connect with others who understand.

 Updated on January 2, 2024

 If you have relapsing multiple sclerosis (MS), it’s important to find the best neurologist for your needs.
-Due to the changing landscape of treatment options, you need someone with up-to-date knowledge to help you make decisions.
+Due to the changing landscape of MS treatment options, you need someone with up-to-date knowledge to help you make decisions.
 Whether your current treatment plan is effectively treating your MS or you’re thinking about switching disease-modifying treatments (DMTs), a good neurologist will be your partner in making informed choices.

 Once you find your neurologist, you need to know what to ask.
 It can be just as important to know what to share with them.
 It’s vital to let them know about new symptoms, your personal treatment preferences, and any challenges you have with taking medication as prescribed.